Skip to content

 It seems a pity to so much as comment on this.

-Seriously, apostrophes aren’t for pluralization unless the sense would suffer (e. g.
-The Oakland A’s is obvious, but The Oakland As makes it appear as if you’re missing a word or two).
+Seriously, apostrophes are never for pluralization unless the sense would suffer.
+For example, The Oakland A’s is obvious.
+But The Oakland As makes it appear as if you’re missing a word or two.

 Punctuation